 My first visit to the Canada Creek area was in January 2016.
 At the time, I used the shortest route to access thefirst three waterfalls on the creek.
-I did not hike to the Fourth Falls because I thought that it is easiest to access from an upper trailhead off Cooper Gap Road, where this hike began today.
-By mere chance though, I stumbled upon a well-used connector trail between the Third Falls and Fourth Falls, which makes it a lot easier to see all of the four waterfalls in one day.
-This trail report describes how to get to the Fourth Falls from the upper trailhead and how to use the connector trail to get to the Third Falls and the lower trailhead.
+I did not hike to Yukon Falls because I thought that it is easiest to access from an upper trailhead off Cooper Gap Road, where this hike began today.
+By mere chance though, I stumbled upon a well-used connector trail between Alberta Falls and Yukon Falls, which makes it a lot easier to see all of the four waterfalls in one day.
+This trail report describes how to get to Yukon Falls from the upper trailhead and how to use the connector trail to get to Alberta Falls and the lower trailhead.
 I plan on making another visit to the Canada Creek area in the near future to explore some more hiking possibilities on the north side of the creek.

-Fourth Falls is a powerful 40-foot waterfall.
+Previously known as Falls #4 on Canada Creek, Yukon Falls is a powerful 40-foot waterfall.
 The waterfall can be categorized as a sliding waterfall with an increasingly steeper slant, but it is notable how all of the water is squeezed into a tight passage at the top.
 The water then fans out more before crashing into a pool.
-Fourth Falls is the uppermost notable waterfall on Canada Creek.
-Above Fourth Falls, there are several smaller cascades, one of which is 20 feet high but on private property.
+Yukon Falls is the uppermost notable waterfall on Canada Creek.
+Above Yukon Falls, there are several smaller cascades, one of which is 20 feet high but on private property.
 After that, the creek passes through Woody Lake and then becomes very small at its headwaters area.
-On this day, I arrived at Fourth Falls less than two hours after a 30-minute heavy thunderstorm.
+On this day, I arrived at Yukon Falls less than two hours after a 30-minute heavy thunderstorm.
 Canada Creek didn't seem to be far from flood stage, and an incredible torrent of water was coming over the falls.
-Under these conditions, Fourth Falls was one of the most powerful waterfalls I've ever seen, but of course, it will be a lot less impressive in the normal conditions that you will probably see it in.
-From Fourth Falls, begin returning along the path parallel to the creek and continue following it downstream past the point where you descended at.
+Under these conditions, Yukon Falls was one of the most powerful waterfalls I've ever seen, but of course, it will be a lot less impressive in the normal conditions that you will probably see it in.
+From Yukon Falls, begin returning along the path parallel to the creek and continue following it downstream past the point where you descended at.
 At 2.0 mile, the path reaches a junction with a much more distinct trail.
 The trail appears to come down steeply from the left and continues straight along an old roadbed above Canada Creek.
-I do not know where the trail goes to the left, but for the hike to Third Falls, continue straight and downstream along the creek.
+I do not know where the trail goes to the left, but for the hike to Alberta Falls, continue straight and downstream along the creek.

 Eventually, the broad trail reaches creek-level and fords Canada Creek at 2.2 miles.
 Even though the water had gone down some by now, this was still a surprisingly easy ford.
 It was above the waist today but I imagine that the normal level is around the knee.
 The footing is very good and the current will normally be slow though.
 On the other side of the creek, the trail turns right, briefly climbs up a steep hill, and then turns left onto another well-defined old forest road (at the same point, an overgrown path leaves right and upstream as well).
 Continue following the trail along the forest road as it steadily rises above Canada Creek.
 There will be a period of time that the creek will be so far down below the trail that you will not even be able to hear it.
 During that time, the trail will be about 100-150 feet above the creek.
 At 2.95 miles, the trail passes through a shallow gap in a ridge coming down from Little Cedar Mountain and briefly turns away from Canada Creek completely.
 Then, at 3.1 miles, there is a junction with another trail along an old forest road turning very acutely left.
 Make this turn to head back down toward Canada Creek, leaving the previous road which likely eventually connects to West Canada Creek Road and possibly private property off Highway 60.

-The Third Falls on Canada Creek is a very photogenic waterfall about 40 feet high.
+Previously known as Falls #3 on Canada Creek, Alberta Falls is a very photogenic waterfall about 40 feet high.
 This single-tier block waterfall cascades down a wide stairstep rock face into a deep pool.
 The creek then flows over some shoals that add character to the gorgeous scene, before it disappears out of sight.
 The path ends just before the waterfall.
 To get the best view, scramble down to a low area where deep water collects when the creek is high (on this day, the water was knee-deep).
 Walk through the low area and to the creek itself.
 The best view is from here.
 It is possible to wade closer up to the falls as well.

 To close the loop - unless you have a second car at this parking - turn left onto East Canada Creek Road and follow it southward along Sally Spillers Branch, eventually ascending out of the valley.
 You will reach paved Cooper Gap Road at 6.55 miles.
 There, turn left onto Cooper Gap Road northward and follow it for the final leg of the hike, returning to the trailhead and your car at 7.3 miles, concluding the hike.